Latest Movie :

 Bloody Moon (1981)

 Jess Franco is most famous for Vampyros Lesbos and his modern swingin’ Euro adaptations of Marquise de Sade’s sadistic seductions—but Bloody Moon is his most straightforward horror film.
 There’s a killer on the loose at a Spanish schoolhouse, five years after a rape and murder at a party.
 And because it’s Franco, there’s also some body disfigurement and incest.
 The script is pretty ludicrous and the acting is pretty bad, but it never aims much higher than trashy kills and pearl-clutching plot mentions which is Franco’s sweet spot.
-It’s the perfect midnight movie for your fucked up friends—if you can handle a slasher that’s centered around a killer trying to get back with his older sister, then you’ll howl with glee at this Bloody Moon.
+It’s the perfect midnight movie for your fucked up friends—i

 {[['']]}